MaraSchulze/miniRT/README.md

 A simple ray tracer that renders spheres, cylinders and planes.
 It reads a scene description.
 There is spot lights and ambient lighting and colors.

-make bonus
+This project was written for and compiled on a Mac. make bonus
 ./miniRT <scene>.
 Scenes are in the scenes folder.
 Rendering might take a while (more than one minute).
 The scenes had to be written in a certain format, specified in the pdf.
 We use libmlx42 and that needs glfw.
 The mlx42 is downloaded automatically, glfw must be installed.